deethyareddyy/scholarship-pathway/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Acknowledgements 💻
-Contributors to this project: Aprajita, Benita, Deethya, Elizabeth
+Contributors to this project: Aparajita, Benita, Deethya, Elizabeth